yugabyte/yugabyte-db/docs/content/latest/api/ysql/overview.md

 This section provides a summary of what YSQL is offering.

 ## Data Definition Language (DDL)
-DDL commands are provided to define structures in YSQL Database, change their definition, and remove them by using CREATE, ALTER, and DROP commands respectively.
+DDL commands are provided to define structures in YSQL Database, change their definitions, and remove them by using CREATE, ALTER, and DROP commands respectively.

 | Statement | Description |
 |-----------|-------------|